-Max Flight of AirplaneGeeks believes that connecting with your audience produce great results.
-One way to do this is making your podcast episodes dynamic and exciting as possible.
+Max Flight of AirplaneGeeks believes that connecting with your audience will be beneficial for your podcast.
+In line with this, exert effort to make your show as dynamic and exciting as possible.
 If you are feeling adventurous, you can go live with an audience.
-If you already have a steady following, invite them to come over to a small get-together and record a podcast with them.
+If you already have a robust following, you can invite a few over and record a podcast with them.

-In addition, make sure you come up with a catchy title that can be used as good click bait (everyone does it!).
-Add a summary and ID3 tag your MP3 file so you have it optimized when Google crawls the podcast.
-Don’t forget to publish your episodes on iTunes and other podcast websites including your blog.
-Link the podcasting hosting sites that you’re using.
+In addition, make sure you come up with a catchy title for your shows so you can entice more people to tune in.
+Moreover, consider adding a summary and ID3 tag your MP3 file so it is optimised when Google does some crawling.
+Lastly, don’t forget to publish your episodes on iTunes and other podcast websites including your blog.

 Go where the other podcasters are.
-Attend podcasting conferences and learn what successful podcasters are doing.
-Network with the other podcasters there and get the word out about your own podcast.
+Attend podcasting conferences and find out what successful podcasters are doing.
+Network with other podcasters and get word out about your own podcast.
 Connect with prospective guests and podcasters whose shows you would like to appear in.
 If you can’t attend a conference, at least join a few Facebook Groups such as this and this.

 Post memorable quotes from your shows on Twitter.

-Don’t limit yourself to the common social media platforms.
-Add your podcast link on your LinkedIn profile, Google profile, and share your shows on Pinterest.
+Add your podcast link in your LinkedIn and Google profiles and share your shows on Pinterest.

-Include your show notes on your pins with a catchy title and the relevant keywords.
+Include your show notes in your pins and include a catchy title alongside relevant keywords.

 Share this post!